Expasy logo

 More information can be found on the following page

-Variant description: help In HYPOC1; associated with clinical features of Bartter syndrome.
+Variant description: help In HYPOC1; patients with clinical features of Bartter syndrome.
 Any additional useful information about the variant.

 Other resources: help Links to websites of interest for the variant.